Provide service to motorists using the North Dakota highway system by patrolling and being visible.

 Gather information in criminal investigations by interviewing and obtaining the statements of victims, witnesses, suspects and confidential informers.

 Pursue fleeing suspects and perform rescue operations thatmay involve quickly entering and exiting patrol vehicles; lifting, carrying and dragging heavy objects; climbing over and pulling up oneself over obstacles; jumping down from elevated surfaces; climbing through openings; jumping over obstacles, ditches and streams; crawling in confined areas; balancing on uneven or narrow surfaces and using body force to gain entrance through barriers.

 Load, unload, aim and fire from a variety of body positions handguns, shotguns, and other agency firearms under conditions of stress that justify the use of deadly force and at levels of proficiency prescribed in certification standards.

 Perform searches of people, vehicles, buildings and large outdoor areas that may involve feeling and detecting objects, walking for long periods of time, detaining people and stopping suspicious vehicles and persons.

 Communicate effectively with people of all ages by giving information and directions, mediating disputes and advising of rights and processes.

 Demonstrate communication skills in court and other formal settings.

 Detect and collect evidence and substances that provide the basis of criminal offenses and infractions and that indicate the presence of dangerous conditions.

-Deal with the hostile views and opinions of people encountered in antagonistic environments.
+Deal with people's hostile views and opinions in antagonistic environments.